Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

-The plant is adjacent to a four-unit, 1,930MW coal/oil installation and coal receiving facilities completed in 1992.
-This brings the complex's total capacity to 4,130MW, just below the Hsinta complex.
+The plant is adjacent to a four-unit, 1,930MW coal / oil installation and coal-receiving facilities completed in 1992.
+This brings the complex’s total capacity to 4,130MW, just below the Hsinta complex.

 The cooling water discharge system for units one to eight had been designed to satisfy the prevailing environmental protection regulations.
 A study including the development of a complex hydraulic model was required to ensure the local marine environment could cope with additional cooling water discharges from the proposed new units and could meet tighter environmental restrictions.

 Local group BES Engineering carried out construction assignments.
-Chung Hsin Electrical Machinery manufacturing supplied gas insulated breakers and switchgear for Taichung, as they have done for most major Taiwanese power plant.
+Chung Hsin Electrical Machinery manufacturing supplied gas-insulated breakers and switchgear for Taichung, as they have done for most major Taiwanese power plant.

-Earthquakes have demonstrated the fragility of the power transmission infrastructure in Taiwan.
+Earthquakes demonstrated the fragility of the power transmission infrastructure in Taiwan.
 A strong earthquake aftershock, for example, triggered shutdowns of three units at Taichung.
 While two were quickly returned to service, the third unit was slightly damaged and needed repairs.

-BKL Consultants made an analysis of field noise measurements of noise from reclaimers, stackers and other large equipment in the plant, and predicted impact on the Taichung community.
+BKL Consultants made an analysis of field noise measurements of noise from reclaimers, stackers and other large equipment in the plant, and predicted the impact on the Taichung community.
 In 2003, HHI-EMD delivered three sets of main and start-up boiler feed pumps for unit 9 and unit 10.

 Taichung has two 340m berths with 18m of draught alongside the berth, but with a 13m low water channel depth, the coal terminal is essentially limited to panamaxes.